CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_sessions.md

 ## 2. Use cases required by GIREVE

-Some of these use cases are required when connecting to GIREVE.
+Some of these use cases are required when connecting to GIREVE :

-### 2.1 Always required
+### 2.1 If the CPO implements the “Roaming” feature